 *To only finishers, records of 10 km, 20 km, half, 25 km, and 30 km are officially approved besides a full marathon.

-Doping Control is conducted in accordance with WA Anti-Doping Rules and Regulations and Japan Anti-Doping Code.
-A urine and/or blood sample may be taken for the test before or after the race.
-Those runners who are designated by the officials must follow the instructions of the medical personnel in charge.
-When athletes are selected for testing, they are required to provide ID card with a photo.
-Please bring any of the following on the race day; a student ID card, a company ID card, a driver’s license with a photo and a photocopy of passport with a clear headshot.
+- When runners are selected for in-competition tests, they are required to provide ID card with a photo.
+Please bring any of the followings on the race day; s student ID card, a company ID card, a driver’s license with a photo or a photocopy of passport with clear headshot.

 - The organizer shall not arrange a physical check-up for participants.
 All participants are advised to be well prepared for the race individually.

-- The organizer provide emergency medical treatment when accident occurs during the race, but shall not be responsible for afterward.
+- The organizer provides emergency medical treatment when accident occurs during the race, but shall not be responsible for afterward.

 - Participants from Japan must bring their medical insurance card (photocopy is accepted) to the race.

-- If participants withdraw from the race after registration due to inevitable reasons, it is required to submit an absence report with a reason to the race organizer.
+- If participants withdraw from the race after registration due to inevitable reasons, it is required to submit an absence report, JAAF=36 of https://www.jaaf.or.jp/about/resist/athleticclub/form/ with a reason to the race organizer.